Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 We have now made predictions on the validation dataset and can see that the accuracy is 0.966 or 97%.
 The confusion matrix provides an indication of the three errors made, and the classification report provides a breakdown of each species by precision, recall, f1-score and support showing excellent results.
 It can be therefore inferred that the LDA model for predicting Iris species based on measurements of anatomy is highly predicitive and reliable.

+***Machine learning program using ScikitLearn on the existing Iris data***

+To complete the Iris project I used ScikitLearn to generate a decision tree classifier algorithm.
+This program is a basic example of supervised learning.

+The algorithm works by telling Python to "learn" all of the exisiting data in the Iris dataset.
+Essentially, Python takes all of the existing Iris measurements, conducts regressional analyses, and then "matches" its calculations to each of the corresponding flower species.

+Following this, Python can ask the user to input 4 "new" Iris measurements (sepal length, sepal width, petal length and petal width).
+Python will then decide what Iris species it "believes" the measurements belong to based on what it has just learned and from what new measurments we have given it.
+Python will then output the predicted flower type and generate an accuracy estimate (percentage) and confidence intervals based on this prediction (See Index [14] below):

+The output (Index[15]) can be seen in this URL: https://image.ibb.co/hiP1Un/Index15.png